Department of Curriculum and Instruction

 The Department of Curriculum and Instruction is committed to addressing the needs of a broadly divergent set of constituencies.
 Our program involves undergraduate and graduate components in both elementary and secondary education.

 Our primary responsibility, as part of one of the oldest and strongest land-grant universities in the nation, is providing quality instruction and clinical supervision in both on-campus and field-based settings.
-Our major goal– developing educators who are knowledgeable, ethical, caring decision makers– is intertwined throughout our undergraduate program and is the basis for our national accreditation by the National Council for Accreditation of Teacher Education (NCATE).
+Our major goal – developing educators who are knowledgeable, ethical, caring decision makers – is intertwined throughout our undergraduate program and is the basis for our national accreditation by the National Council for Accreditation of Teacher Education (NCATE).
 To meet this goal, students are prepared as educators to appreciate differing viewpoints, consider new and divergent thinking, weigh ideas carefully, evaluate conventional wisdom, and obtain accurate and useful knowledge.

 For over 25 years, K-State has utilized a Professional Development School Network with local school districts.
 Professional Development Schools strengthen and integrate practical field experiences and play a critical role in the professionalization of teaching.
 Partner schools serve as sites to integrate theory from professional studies with practice in clinical settings where fieldwork is interspersed and aligned with course work.

-Curriculum and Instruction Programs and Endorsements
+Programs and Endorsements

 The elementary education program prepares candidates to teach children in kindergarten through sixth grade in a self-contained classroom.
 Elementary education is a career in which teachers enjoy the satisfaction of helping children learn, work closely with other caring adults, and contribute to the future of the world by educating tomorrow's leaders.